|

 codices: papyri, parchments, lectionaries, etc. (codex - manuscript

-century, the washed, stretched and polished animal skin (parchment) became the
+fourth century, the washed, stretched and polished animal skin (parchment)

-preferred method of recording biblical teachings; parchment leaves sewn
+became the preferred method of recording biblical teachings; parchment leaves

-together in groups were more durable than single rolls of fragile papyrus, and
+sewn together in groups were more durable than single rolls of fragile papyrus,

 spine), and then covered with a larger piece of leather, they could be

-large codex could be copied by a scribe from a number of fragile papyrus rolls
+codex could be copied by a scribe from a number of fragile papyrus rolls into one

 be drawn on the parchment leaves, creating a method of reinforcing the written